allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 | 128_16-16-16-16_conv3_fc16_sgd_lr_0_01_decay_0_00005 |      0.987     |    0.955     |
 | 128_16-16-16-16_conv7_fc16_sgd_lr_0_03_decay_0_00005 |      0.998     |    0.952     |

-Our baseline algorithm had 92.3% accuracy
+Our baseline algorithm had 92.3% accuracy.

 Here is a comparison of a [ROC Curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) of both baseline and our new model: